-Incredible design house in the heart of buzzy Kingsbridge, near gorgeous golden beaches
+Incredible 2-bedroom design house, near gorgeous golden beaches

 £603/3 or 4 nights

 If this was on Rightmove, it would cause mayhem.
 Especially if it was fully furnished.
 Once part of a brewery, the house is the oldest in a line of terraced stone cottages, and sat rundown and unoccupied for years until a London architect saw its vast potential.
 One major renovation later and whilst the outside stays true to its past, the inside has been magicked into a stunning, contemporary hideaway.
 Polished concrete floors, a cool, cantilevered staircase, and a glorious backdrop of Farrow & Ball grey and pink, shot with colourful pops of yellow, red and green.